 It’s best not to trim off too many leaves on your plant at once; remove a maximum of ⅓ of the leaves if necessary; more than this will shock your plant and affect flowering and fruiting.

-Staking tomato plants is more for the indeterminate varieties since they are pruned frequently, which will encourage more growth.
-Tomato plants can get fairly tall and, with fruit, heavy.
+Now that we've covered how to prune tomato plants, let's talk a bit about staking.
+It's more for the indeterminate varieties since they are pruned frequently, which will encourage more growth.
+Tomato plants can get pretty tall and, with fruit, heavy.
 Without staking, the weight of the plant can pull it toward the ground, where it’s more susceptible to pathogens or pests preying upon it.
 If you’re growing determinate tomatoes, there’s no real need to stake them unless they’re getting very heavy.

 Best Ways to Stake Tomato Plants

-Staking tomatoes becomes necessary if you’re keeping up with pruning indeterminate varieties and can also be helpful for a mature determinate tomato for some extra support.
+Staking becomes necessary if you’re keeping up with pruning indeterminate varieties, and can also be helpful for a mature determinate tomato for some extra support.

 - Stake deep enough: be sure you’re staking your tomatoes about 12 inches (30 cm) into the ground.
 If you’re using containers, be sure your pot is at least 12 inches (30 cm) in depth so you can stake it securely.